rnantes/shopify-mobile-challenge-2019/README.md

 ## Description
 * Used URLSession for fetching JSON Data from the server
 * Modeled JSON responses with Structs conforming to Codable and decoded the with JSONDecoder
-* UI created programically, Autolayout used for responsiveness
+* UI created programically, Auto Layout used for responsiveness

 ## Testing
 Tested on macOS Mojave (10.14.2) with Xcode 10.1 and Swift 4.2